 Hazrat Daud Cave

-Hazrat Daud (or Hazhat Davud) is a holy place located within the village of Aksai, 40 km southwest from Samarkand.
+Hazrat Daud (or Hazhat Davud or Hazrati Daod) is a holy place located within the village of Aksai, 40 km southwest from Samarkand.
 Khazrati Dovud cave is located at an altitude of about 1250 meters, at the foot of the western spur of the Turkestan and Zarafshan ranges with a rocky wedge protruding into the Karshi steppe.
 The cave itself is shrouded in many mysteries, secrets and legends, which fathers have told to their sons from generation to generation.
 The most popular legend is that David (yes the one who slew the goliat) has left his handmarks inside the cave.
 Every year, pilgrims from many countries and different confessions flock to this place to worship the holy place and ask for forgiveness, healing, or the fulfillment of desires.

 For a tourist this place is also an interesting location to follow how the locals behave in this pilgrimage site.
 The cave area is also often very crowded, especially during the summer weekends and it can be hard to reach the place due to so many cars parked along the narrow roads.
 It is always better to go early in the morning.